 5 fish combined with only 2 over 500mm

-This is a major fishery in the north east of Tasmania and one of three fisheries in the area just east of Bridport.
-Blackmans Lagoon is within the Waterhouse Conservation Area and is a typical coastal lagoon surrounded with areas of coastal heath and marram grass dunes.
-The Waterhouse Conservation Area encompasses a diverse range of vegetation communities, including one of the largest areas of heathland on the north-east coast, a vegetation community, which has been greatly reduced in extent since European settlement.
-These diverse habitats support a rich fauna.
-Nine threatened species of bird and at least three, and possibly four, of Tasmania's six species of threatened mammals are found in the reserve, as is a rare freshwater fish - the dwarf galaxias - and the vulnerable green and golden frog.
+Blackmans Lagoon is within the Waterhouse Conservation Area and is surrounded with areas of coastal heath and marram grass dunes.
+The Waterhouse Conservation Area encompasses a diverse range of vegetation communities including one of the largest areas of heathland on the north-east coast.
+These communities support a rich fauna and have been greatly reduced in extent since European settlement.
+Nine threatened species of bird and at least three, possibly four, of Tasmania's six species of threatened mammals are found in the reserve.
+A rare freshwater fish - the dwarf galaxias - and the vulnerable green and golden frog are also found in and around the lagoon.
 Blackmans Lagoon and its feeder creeks constitute probably the single most important site in the State for the green and golden frog.
 The use of frogs as bait is prohibited.

 Recreational Fish Management

 The Inland Fisheries Service manages the fishery.
 Populations of well-conditioned fish are maintained by stocking small numbers of hand selected wild brown and yearling rainbow trout.

 Blackmans typically fishes well from the August until December, particularly at first light and last light.
 Fly-fishing is the most effective method of angling from the shore.
 From as early as the first week of the season fish are willing to eat a large buoyant dry fly such as a size #10 English hopper pattern during the late afternoon and early evening.
 Bait fishing and drift spinning with shallow running lures from a boat are equally effective.
 The use of frogs as bait is prohibited.
 Bait fishing is limited to mudeyes brought in or collected on site or wattle grubs collected outside the reserve.